 Secure Adult Attachments

 Secure attachment is ideal.
-If you have a secure adult attachment, you find it easy to be close to someone.
+If you have a secure attachment, you find it easy to be close to someone.
 You're comfortable when others depend on you, and you don't mind depending on others at times.
 The idea of being alone doesn't bother you, and you aren't concerned about others will accept or reject you.
 In short, both intimacy and independence appeal to you.

 Insecure Adult Attachments

 An anxious-preoccupied you may become dependent on the person you're attached to in a relationship.
 They can suffer from extreme anxiety when their partner is away and only feel better when they return.
-They tend to worry, act in overly impulsive ways and have trouble managing their emotions.
+They tend to worry, act in overly impulsive ways, and have trouble managing their emotions.
 They blame themselves for what goes wrong in the relationship, feeling very little self-worth or confidence.

 People with dismissive-avoidant attachments may feel that they don't need anyone else to be happy.
 Independence is very important to them.
 They don't want to depend on anyone else, and they don't want others to depend on them.

-They see themselves more positively than they see others, and they'd just rather not have close relationships at all.
+They see themselves more positively than they see others, and they'd rather not have close relationships at all.
 They hide their feelings, sometimes even from themselves.
-When someone rejects them, they simply delete that person from their life.
+When someone rejects them, they delete that person from their life.

-If your attachment style is fearful-avoidant, you want close relationships.
+If your attachment type is fearful-avoidant, you want close relationships.
 You have trouble trusting anyone else.
 You don't want to be vulnerable to being hurt by a partner so that you may avoid intimate relationships completely.
 They deny their emotions and don't like to show affection.

 Disorganized Attachment In Adults

-Adults with a disorganized attachment act in unpredictable ways.
+Adults with disorganized attachment act in unpredictable ways.
 They keep trying different to get what they need in a relationship in various ways, none of which tend to work.
 Their partner can't make sense of what they're trying for, and they can't either.